Volkswagen Golf GTI Interior Layout & Technology | Top Gear

 What is it like on the inside?

 Yes, you get tartan.
 Let’s get that right out of the way first.
 As standard, the GTI Mk8’s bolstered seats are resplendent in the traditional plaid of Haus GTI, albeit a fairly monochrome one.
-And yes, in the manual, there’s be a dimpled, golf ball-aping gearknob.
-Phew.
+Upgrade to the Clubsport and you’ll lose that checked goodness in favour of ‘premium sports seats’.

 Advertisement - Page continues below